Yesterday was great.

 - Increase water from 3 liters to 4 liters/day.
 I plan to drink 500mL the minute I get home from work and the other 500mL while I get ready for bed.

 - Lemon water in the morning.
-500mL filled with 2 tbsp lemon juice will be sitting on my bedside table every morning.
+500mL filled with 2 tablespoon lemon juice will be sitting on my bedside table every morning.
 It will be the first thing I do [after I grab my iPhone and check my emails]

 - Add parsley to my breakfast shakes.
 1/2 cup parsley = extra greens!
 And you don’t even taste it.